 1. Kinky Demand Curve: The kinky demand curve model tries to explain that in non-collusive oligopolistic industries there are not frequent changes in the market prices of the products.
-The demand a firm in the market supplies a significant share of the product and has a powerful influence in the prevailing price of the commodity.
+The demand curve is drawn on the assumption that the kink in the curve is always at the ruling price.
+The reason is that a firm in the market supplies a significant share of the product and has a powerful influence in the prevailing price of the commodity.
 Under oligopoly, a firm has two choices: